vszal/pop-kustomize/tutorial.md

   * Cloud Deploy Releaser
   * Service Account User

-## Demo
+## Demo Overview
 The demo flow outlines a typical developer pathway, submitting a change to a Git repo which then triggers a CI/CD process:
-1. User commits a change the main branch of the repo
+1. Push a change the main branch of your forked repo.
+You can make any change such as a trivial change to the README.md file.
-2. Cloud Build is automatically triggered, which:
+2. A Cloud Build job is automatically triggered, which:
   * builds and pushes impages to Artifact Registry
   * creates a Google Cloud Deploy release in the pipeline
-3. User then navigates to Google Cloud Deploy UI and shows promotion events:
+3. You can then navigate to Google Cloud Deploy UI and shows promotion events:
   * test cluster to staging clusters
   * staging cluster to product cluster, with approval gate

 ## Tear down